 ZeroPoint cheat sheet: Corn & popcorn

-ZeroPoint® foods form the foundation of a healthy pattern of eating.
-They are nutritional powerhouses that you can reach for frequently and consistently, without weighing, measuring, or tracking them.
+ZeroPoint foods are nutritional powerhouses that you can reach for frequently and consistently, without weighing, measuring, or tracking them.
 They were specifically chosen because they are nutrient-, vitamin-, and mineral-packed.
 Because of that, they’re recommended by national and international guidelines (including the World Health Organization) to be consumed often as part of a healthy pattern of eating.

-Every WeightWatchers® member* on the Points® Program gets the same list of over 200 ZeroPoint foods including: non-starchy veggies, fruit, eggs, yoghurt & cottage cheese, fish & shellfish, chicken & turkey breast, tofu & tempeh, corn & popcorn, and beans, peas, & lentils.
+Every WeightWatchers® member gets a list of ZeroPoint foods including: non-starchy veggies, fruit, eggs, yoghurt & cottage cheese, fish & shellfish, chicken & turkey breast, tofu & tempeh, corn & popcorn, beans, peas, & lentils and MORE.

 Corn and popcorn provide dietary fibre which is important for overall health, and also helpful for weight loss (it can help you stay fuller, longer).
 Fibre also plays a role in both digestion and heart health.
 Corn is a source of lutein and zeaxanthin, both of which are beneficial for eye health.
 And both help form the foundation for a healthy pattern of eating.